Table of Contents

 Data Enrichment: Make informed decisions

-Finally, any additional information that an underwriter would find relevant or helpful (claims history, location-based risks, etc.) is integrated with the existing information and sent to them.
+Finally, any additional information that an underwriter would find relevant or helpful (claims history, location-based risks, etc.) is enriched with the existing information and sent to them.
+Hazard Hub (for location-specific data) and Veridion (for location data pre-fill) are some of the data sources available for integration.
 This process, called submission enrichment, is done automatically by the insurer's systems, which are connected to internal or external sources through API integrations.
 The decision of which fields require enrichment is usually a collaborative one- decided by underwriters, actuarial teams, and business analysts, among others.

 Straight-Through Processing for Faster Quote-to-Bind

-Underwriters receive an enriched, structured submission, which they then use to assess risk.
-In simple, straight-through cases, customers fitting an ideal profile- —typically having a clean history, standard coverage needs and low exposure to risks— are quickly approved with minimal manual review.
+Underwriters receive an enriched, structured submission, with documents such as a loss run PDFs to efficiently assess risk.
+For simple, straight-through cases, customers fitting an ideal profile (standard coverage needs and low loss exposure) are quickly approved with minimal manual review.

 Expert Oversight for Complex Submissions

-When a submission is high value, the underwriter reviews the submission manually.
-For example, a truck fleet owner who has a history of 3 small claims requests a tailored insurance policy with coverage in/across multiple states.
-In this case, the system flags the submission for review due to the interstate coverage requirements and potential risk implications based on prior claims' patterns.
+When a submission is high-value or checks a condition requiring further assessment (non-straight-through processing), the underwriter reviews the submission manually.
+For example, a truck fleet owner with a history of 3 small claims requests a tailored insurance policy with coverage across multiple states.
+In this case, the system flags the submission for review due to the interstate coverage requirements and potential risk implications based on the prior claims' patterns.

 Rule-based systems combine risk scores with pricing, calculating an approximate quote.
 The underwriter then adjusts and finalizes coverage based on their professional assessment.